t-oster/VisiCut/README.md

 VisiCut
 =======

-a userfriendy, platform-independent tool for preparing, saving and sending jobs to Lasercutters.
+a userfriendly, platform-independent tool for preparing, saving and sending jobs to Lasercutters.

 For more information please look at the project page at: